 Stuffed Animal Sleepover Adventure

-Ever wonder what goes on in the library after everyone goes home?
-Bring your stuffed animal or doll (not your favorite) for a fun-filled Stuffed Animal Sleepover Adventure.
+Ever wonder what goes on at the library after everyone goes home?
+Bring your stuffed animal or doll (not your favorite, you might miss them too much) for an overnight, fun-filled Stuffed Animal Sleepover Adventure!

-DROP-OFF: on Friday, October 9 between 12 and 5:30pm.
-Sit down and enjoy a book, then give a good night kiss to your stuffed animal.
+Sit down, read them a book, then give a goodnight kiss to your stuffed friend.

 Hamburg Community Fine Art & Craft Fair